fxleloup/microservice-sandbox/README.md

 - Interrogate the Claim system and show a Case with all the information of the related partner
 - Once the Case closed, the related Task should closed too

+### NFRs
+- Every call should be tracked with a CorrelationID
+- Every sent event should resendable
+- All system should be idempotent (multiple messages delivery)

 ## Techological show cases